Ralph Ineson: Television

 Ineson appeared in the music video for the 1996 song "My Kingdom" by Future Sound of London.
 He played the recurring character Chris Finch in the BBC comedy The Office.
 He starred as Donald Bamford in the sitcom Goodnight Sweetheart, as Zack in the soap opera Coronation Street, and played ex-soldier Sam Walker in the first series of Spooks.
 He played Luke Mullen in the BBC drama Playing the Field.
 He had a minor part in episode four of the first series of BBC drama This Life.
 He starred in Suburban Shootout, which aired on Paramount Comedy and Five.
 He played Frank Monk in series 7 of Waking the Dead in the episode "Wounds".
-He played Dagmer Cleftjaw in the second season of HBO's Game of Thrones.
+He played pirate Dagmer Cleftjaw in the second season of HBO's Game of Thrones.
 He also appeared in an Imperial Leather advert as a fireman.

 Ineson had a minor role in the fifth and sixth series of BBC drama Waterloo Road in 2009 playing the role of John Fry.
 He had a small role in an episode of Channel 4 comedy The IT Crowd, as Paul, a buttock-kissing masseur, in the series four episode "Something Happened".
 In the 2012 ITV Titanic mini-series he played Steward Hart.
 In 2016, he appeared in the third season of the BBC Two series Peaky Blinders, playing the part of Connor Nutley.
 He has also appeared in the HBO series Chernobyl, and in The Dark Crystal: Age of Resistance for Netflix.

 Voice work

 Ineson has used his distinctive, deep, gravelly Yorkshire accent in a variety of voice-over work.
 He has narrated TV programmes Licence to Drill, Salvage Hunters on the Discovery Channel, the 2010 Sky TV series Inside Gatwick, and the BBC1 series Claimed and Shamed.

 From 2012 to 2013, Ineson voiced Gunvald Larsson in The Martin Beck Killings, a series of BBC Radio dramatisations adapting all ten of the class Martin Beck crime novels by Maj Sjöwall and Per Wahlöö.

 In 2013, he voiced the Channel 4 series Skint which followed the lives of British families from underprivileged backgrounds.
 In 2015, he narrated Countryside 999 on BBC One.
 In 2009, he narrated the BBC One documentary Series Gears and Tears which follows the characters of British BriSCA Formula 1 Stock Cars.

-On video games, he voiced Charles Vane in Assassin's Creed IV: Black Flag, Lorath Nahr in Diablo IV, and Cidolfus Telamon in Final Fantasy XVI.
+On video games, he voiced Charles Vane in Assassin's Creed IV: Black Flag, Lorath Nahr in Diablo IV and Diablo IV: Lord of Hatred, and Cidolfus Telamon in Final Fantasy XVI.

 He is also the voice on the introduction of the Leeds United FC football podcast The Square Ball.

 In 2024, Ineson voiced a barbecue in an advert for Prostate Cancer UK.

 Personal life

 In 2003, Ineson married Ali Milner.
-They have two children, one of them Rebecca Ineson, an actress herself.
+They have two children; one of them, Rebecca Ineson, is an actress herself.

 Ineson filed a lawsuit against Disney in December 2023, claiming that he suffered from permanent shoulder damage due to injuries he sustained while filming the Disney+ series Willow.